j0k3r/graby/UPGRADE.md

 It should be easy if you didn't override or extend Graby.
 I tried to typehint everything (method parameters, method return, variable, etc.).

-So you must update methods you overriden.
+So you must update methods you overridden.

 ### :warning: BC changes